LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 **Go on Path-Builder.**

-Go to Path-Builder's character builder web app.
+Go to Path-Builder's character builder web application.

 **Enable the variant rules.**